-Assuming that you are using the Rowley CrossStudio project manager to develop your application, no further installation steps are required.
+Assuming that you are using an IDE to develop your application, no further installation steps are required.
 You will find a lot of prepared sample start projects, which you should use and modify to write your application.
 So follow the instructions of section First steps.

-You should do this even if you do not intend to use the project manager for your application development to become familiar with embOS.
+You should do this even if you do not intend to use the IDE for your application development to become familiar with embOS.

-If you will not work with the project manager, you should: Copy either all or only the library-file that you need to your work-directory.
-This has the advantage that when you switch to an updated version of embOS later in a project, you do not affect older projects that use embOS also. embOS does in no way rely on Rowley CrossStudio project manager, it may be used without the project manager using batch files or a make utility without any problem.
+If you do not or do not want to work with the IDE, you should: Copy either all or only the library-file that you need to your work-directory.
+The advantage is that when switching to an updated version of embOS later in a project, you do not affect older projects that use embOS, too. embOS does in no way rely on an IDE, it may be used without the IDE using batch files or a make utility without any problem.